Objectivity of classical quantum stochastic processes: Introduction

-In the language of quantum theory, the result of an experiment consisting of $n$ consecutive measurement events is depicted as a sequence of stochastic variables described by a joint probability distribution $P_n$---the \textit{quantum stochastic process}~\cite{Davies_CommMathPhys69}.
-The classical intuition would suggest that the sequential measurement should allow the observer to uncover a trajectory that was traced by the evolving physical quantity (the observable); after all, this is how measurements are supposed to work in classical physics.
-Of course, quantum observables often behave in a way that contradicts this naive intuition.
-The theory of probability ascertains that the measured sequence can be interpreted as a sampling of an underlying trajectory---i.e., a trajectory that was traced over time independently of the measurement events---only if the joint probability distributions satisfy the \textit{Kolmogorov consistency} (KC) condition.
-In formal terms: let $\Omega(F)$ be the set of all possible results of a single measurement of a quantum observable $F$, then $P_n(f_n,t_n;\ldots;f_1,t_1)$ is the probability of obtaining the sequence of results $f_n,\ldots,f_1$ [where each $f_i\in\Omega(F)$] in consecutive measurements performed at the corresponding times $0<t_1<\cdots<t_n$; the family $\{P_n\}_{n=1}^\infty$ satisfies KC condition (or `is consistent', for short) when \eqout{ }
+Probability theory asserts that the measured sequence can be interpreted as a sampling of an underlying trajectory---i.e., a trajectory that was traced over time independently of the measurement events---only if the joint probability distributions satisfy the \textit{Kolmogorov consistency} (KC) condition.
+Formally, let $\Omega(F)$ be the set of all possible results of a single measurement of a quantum observable $F$.
+Then, $P_n(f_n,t_n;\ldots;f_1,t_1)$ is the probability of obtaining the sequence of results $f_n,\ldots,f_1$ [where each $f_i\in\Omega(F)$] in consecutive measurements performed at the corresponding times $0<t_1<\cdots<t_n$.
+The family $\{P_n\}_{n=1}^\infty$ satisfies KC condition (or ``is consistent'', for short) when

+By the Kolmogorov extension theorem \cite{Kolmogorov}, any family of consistent joint probability distributions uniquely defines a stochastic process.
+This makes the sequence of measured results effectively indistinguishable from the sampling of a randomly chosen trajectory (the realization of the stochastic process), and thus, the quantum stochastic process is transmuted into the \textit{classical quantum process}.
+However, this is typically not the case because probability distributions $P_n$ describing quantum measurements generally violate KC condition \cite{Milz_Quantum20,Milz_PRXQ21} and fulfill it only under specific conditions \cite{Smirne_QST19,Strasberg_PRA19,Milz_PRX20,Szankowski_PRA21,Sakuldee_PRA21,Lonigro_Frontiers2022}.

+One widely discussed example \cite{Smirne_QST19,Strasberg_PRA19,Milz_PRX20} is that of a Markovian open system, where it is assumed that $P_n$ can be parameterized with \textit{quantum regression formula}~\cite{Lonigro_JPA22,Lonigro_PRA22}.
+In this case, the KC condition translates into the constraint placed onto the assumed CP-divisible map representing the dynamical law, which could, in principle, be satisfied by some physical system.
+Another example was identified in a chaotic system~\cite{Strasberg_PRA23,Strasberg_SciPost23,Strasberg_arXiv23_2} where it was shown that measurements of sufficiently ``slow and coarse-grained'' observables satisfy the KC condition.